SunAkagi/edu-cpo-lab-1/README.md

-# GROUP-NAME - lab NUMBER - variant NUMBER
+# Kirov reporting！- lab 1 - variant 3 - Set based on binary tree

 This is an example project which demonstrates project structure and necessary CI checks.
 It is not the best structure for real-world projects, but good